F5Networks/f5-nfv-solutions/supported/blueprints/gilan/README.md

 ## About the F5 Gi LAN solution blueprint

 Use the Gi LAN blueprint for implementing policy enforcement, subscriber-awareness, application-classification, and other similar features.
-The blueprint enables you to to create a highly-available set of services, deployed in service layers.
+The blueprint enables you to create a highly-available set of services, deployed in service layers.
 These layers auto-scale virtual machines and services to provide a complete and fully configured set of lifecycle management workflows: